ManuGar/FrImCla/Readme.md

 # FrImCla
-FrImCla is an open-source framework for Image Classification using traditional and deep learning tchniques.
+FrImCla is an open-source framework for Image Classification using traditional and deep learning techniques.
 It supports a wide variety of deep learning and classical computer vision models.

 ## Features
 *   Several deep learning models